opensearch-project/documentation-website/_security/configuration/best-practices.md

 ## 1. Use your own PKI (public key infrastructure) to setup SSL/TLS for OpenSearch

-Although it requires a bit more effort at the beginning, it provides you with all the flexibility to set up SSL/TLS in the most secure and performant way.
+Although it requires a bit more effort at the beginning, it provides you with all the flexibility needed to set up SSL/TLS in the most secure and performant way.

 ### Enable SSL/TLS for node and REST layer traffic
 The SSL/TLS is enabled by default for transport layer which is used by node to node communication.
 The SSL/TLS on REST layer is disabled by default.